leahouri/Triovision/README.md

 ### 2 Players Game
 Challenge a friend or a family member in the two-player mode, making the game twice as fun!

+### Console Updates
+Updates on who is winning in the IDE Console.

 ## Getting Started
 1. Clone this repository.
 2. Compile and run the main Java file.